the-commons-project/synthea/README.md

 For the Role to assume you'll need to user the entire ARN and that role has to be able to see the configured bucket.

-### Adding Person generated percentage
+### Adding patients linked to gluu inum
-If we want to link more than one patient to a single person (empi) we can include
+In order to create patients linked to a gluu inum the following flag should be added, this flag is mandatory because it is handling the population to be created
 ```
--per <percentage>
+-gluu <user's first name>,<patients to be created>,<user's first name>,<patients to be created>
 ```
-this parameter tells synthea to generate a percentage of persons based on the total population parameter (-p), for example if we are sending 100 patients, and we want to generate 50% of persona, this will link 2 patients per person, the usage would be as follows
+this parameter tells synthea to generate a certain amount of ALIVE patients based on the configuration, the first name must match with a user name being returned from the Person API
 ```
-run_synthea -p 100 -fhir -per 50
+run_synthea  -fhir -gluu Test,1,greenday,1
 ```
 ### Synthea<sup>TM</sup> GraphViz
 Generate graphical visualizations of Synthea<sup>TM</sup> rules and modules.